Story at a glance:

 Solar technology has been around since the 1950s, but with the need for clean energy came an increased demand for solar panels.
 The solar panel market size reached $182.02 billion in 2021 and is projected to reach $902.55 billion by 2028.

-To get the most out of solar panels you need proper planning, design, and installation.
-The property needs to be inspected to determine the sun’s path and potential shade structures.
-The roof needs to be properly configured for optimal energy collection.
-If the PV system is being installed on an existing structure, inspectors must determine if the roof is strong enough to handle the weight of the panels.
+A site analysis must be conducted to determine the sun’s path and any potential structures whose shadows might obstruct the panels throughout the day.
+Then the roof itself needs to be properly configured to ensure optimal energy collection.
+If the PV system is being installed on an existing structure, inspectors must determine if the roof is strong enough to handle the weight of the panels or if additional load-bearing framework needs to be installed.

 “There are some scenarios in which either cold vs hot-applied liquid waterproofing products work well and even a few in which hot-applied, specifically hot rubberized asphalt (HRA), may be the preferred option,” Lynn Connors, marketing director at GCP, previously wrote for gb&d.
 “However, for most construction site waterproofing scenarios—particularly the performance-critical and time-sensitive ones—cold-applied liquid waterproofing like GCP’s SILCOR liquid waterproofing line has been proven to be the better option.”